Round barn: Influences

-It is known that prominent agricultural colleges began to promote the design technique as round barns came to prominence.
-However, the provider of the initial impetus is the subject of some debate.
+Agricultural colleges began to promote the design technique as round barns came to prominence.
+However the provider of the initial impetus is the subject of some debate.
 In 1848 Orson Fowler published A Home For All: Of the Gravel Wall and Octagon Mode of Building, extolling the virtues of the octagonal shape in home construction.
 The book included a discussion on use of the shape in barns and other outbuildings.
 The book generated a flurry of octagonal home construction, especially in the New England and Middle Atlantic states.
 Some researchers have linked the earliest round barn constructions with Fowler's popular book because so many of the early round barns assumed the octagonal shape.

 Other historians discount Fowler's influence on the beginning of the round barn era in the United States.
 Soike asserts that Fowler did not have any direct connection with any octagonal round barns.
 He noted that the octagon had ceased to be the basis for building constructions by the Civil War.
 In Indiana, for example, 219 round barns were constructed between 1850 and 1936; of those, 67 were polygonal, including 17 eight-sided barns built after 1900.

 An old belief that the barns were round to keep the devil from hiding in the corners may have helped drive the popularity of round barn construction.

 In the Midwest, especially in Illinois, the round barns at the University of Illinois led to an increase in the style's popularity statewide.
 This was partly due to the University of Illinois's Agricultural Experiment Station's publishing regular "Bulletins".
 The Agricultural Experiment Station Bulletin coupled with an article by H.C.
 Crouch touting round barns in the Illinois Agriculturalist led to the construction of round barns across the state.
 Anecdotal evidence of the impact of the University of Illinois round barns can be collected from farmers today.
 Stories about fathers and grandfathers recollect round barns being constructed on account of what was going on "over at the University".

 Rochester, Indiana, county seat of Fulton County, hosts the annual Round Barn Festival in early June to assert Fulton County's status as the "Round Barn Capital of the World".
 The city also houses the Round Barn Golf Club at Mill Creek, whose clubhouse is in the renovated Gerig Round Barn.